BaseGraph/BaseGraph/docs/classes/directed_multigraph.rst

 Directed multigraphs
 ====================

-DirectedMultigraph is a variation of the DirectedGraph that allows parallel edges.
+:ref:`DirectedMultigraph <directedmultigraph>` is a directed graph that allows parallel edges.
 The number of parallel edges connecting a pair of vertices is called its *multiplicity*.

 Usage
 -----